lindabarba/WDI-LB-Work/projects/Hangman/pseudocode.md

 #Hangman

-##User functionality
-1. Player 1 should be able to submit a word or phrase (character limit?)
-2. Square/blank spaces should show up; number should correspond to length of word or phrase (including blank spaces)
-3. Player 2 should be able to submit a single letter guess.
-There should be a corresponding reaction on the board/canvas (either a part of the gallows/man (7 pieces) with wrong letter displayed crossed out or other OR letter revealed to corresponding square/blank space)
-4. Player 2 should be able to guess whole word or phrase at any time.
-5. Once gallows or word/phrase is "full", game is either won by Player 1 (gallows full) or Player 2 (word/phrase full).
-6. Game will have start over, can be invoked at any time.

-##UI
-1. Basic gallows (no noose, platform, wood arm for "hanging")
-2. Title header
-3. Basic rules explanation?
-4. Game board/canvas
-5. Table with row for "blanked-out" word or phrase, row for incorrect letter guesses, row for status message
-6. Footer with more info?

 ##App state/variables
 1. player1Word - word or phrase submitted by Player 1, inititally blank string '' or empty array []
 2. gallows - blank